Jeep Cherokee Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Jeep Cherokee are $1,610 a year for full coverage insurance.
-Comprehensive insurance costs around $308, collision costs $582, and liability coverage is $520.
-Liability-only insurance costs around $592 a year, with high-risk driver insurance costing $3,488 or more.
-Teen drivers pay the highest rates at $6,130 a year or more.
+Average insurance rates for a Jeep Cherokee are $1,610 a year with full coverage.
+Comprehensive insurance costs around $308, collision costs $582, and liability insurance costs $520.
+A liability-only policy costs as little as $592 a year, with high-risk insurance costing $3,488 or more.
+Teen drivers receive the highest rates at $6,130 a year or more.

 Average premium for full coverage: $1,610

-Rates are based on $500 physical damage deductibles, split liability limits of 30/60, and includes medical and uninsured motorist coverage.
-Estimates are averaged for all 50 states and for different Cherokee trim levels.
+Prices include $500 comprehensive and collision deductibles, liability coverage up to 30/60, and includes medical and UM/UIM coverage.
+Rates are averaged for all U.S. states and for all Cherokee models.

-For a 40-year-old driver, Jeep Cherokee insurance prices go from as low as $592 for just liability coverage to a much higher rate of $3,488 for coverage for higher-risk drivers.
+For the average driver, prices range go from as low as $592 for just liability insurance to the much higher price of $3,488 for a high-risk driver policy.

-Choosing to live in a large city has a large influence on car insurance rates.
-Areas with sparse population have a lower frequency of physical damage claims than larger metro areas.
+Your location has a significant impact on insurance rates.
+Areas with sparse population tend to have a lower frequency of collision claims than larger metro areas.

-The ranges above illustrate why anyone shopping for car insurance should compare rates quotes for a specific zip code and risk profile, rather than using price averages.
+These examples demonstrate why everyone should compare rates for a specific zip code and risk profile, rather than relying on price averages.

 Use the form below to get customized rates for your location.